volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ## Last changes

-24rd Feb 2021
+25th Feb 2021

-- Kill any rogue CAVA processes which could be holding on to audio devices
+- Use new method of building and install CAVA and mpd_oled

 23rd Feb 2021